-disparities.
-While employment status, skills, and income shape wealth accumulation (by influencing the capacity to save and purchase assets), they do not inform about the returns to wealth and reproduction of existing wealth holdings over time.
+Despite its profound impact on the patterns of income and wealth inequality in the USA since the 1980s, heterogeneity of wealth structures across the income distribution has received insufficient attention in modern approaches explaining inequality6.
+Economic theory which puts the largest emphasis on the importance of wealth for inequality is found in Piketty (2014).
+In this view, inequality is driven by an interconnectedness between the aggregate levels of income and wealth.
+Accumulation of higher returns to wealth relative to the growth of income raises the capital share of income and increases inequality.
 However, while Piketty's insight regarding the distributional impact of the interplay between income and wealth is pertinent in times of financial sector transformation, the theory does not explicitly discuss the role of these institutional changes (Szymborska, 2017).
 Several institutional causes behind rising income concentration have been identified elsewhere in the literature, focusing on financial liberalization (Galbraith, 2012), globalization and decreasing unionization (Rodrick, 1997; Kristal, 2010; Bengtsson, 2014; Stockhammer, 2017), and rent seeking behavior (Stiglitz, 2012).

 The link between household heterogeneity and financial sector transformation has been explicitly examined by the Post Keynesian functional income distribution literature.
 This theory distinguishes between profit-earning capitalists and wage-dependent workers7.
-Financialization8 is seen to increase the capitalist share of income through maximization of shareholder value (see Hein, 2012; Palley, 2012, 2013).
-The distributive consequences of financialization have been analyzed in this literature using the stock-flow consistent modelling (SFCM) framework.
-Most SFCM studies are based on the dichotomous division of the household sector into workers and capitalists/rentiers, and focus on simulating the determinants of the functional distribution of income, particularly the wage share.
+Financialization8 is seen to increase the capitalist share of income through maximization of